paracrawl/embedding/models/README.md

+# Sentence Embedding Model

+## Framework

-**Framework** PyTorch
+PyTorch

+## Optimizer

+ - ADAM
-**Optimizer** ADAM, initial learning rate 0.01, decreases by 10% whenever perplexity does not imrpove
+ - initial learning rate 0.01, decreases by 10% whenever perplexity does not imrpove

+## Loss function

-**Loss function** MSELoss
+MSELoss

-**Pipeline**
+## Pipeline

-[Sentence]  -> Lang-specific-BLSTM -> MaxPool     -> Lang-specific-Decoder -> [Sentence]
+[Sentence]  -> *Lang-specific-BLSTM* -> *MaxPool* -> *Lang-specific-Decoder* -> [Sentence]

 <96×50×394> -> <96×50×1024> -> <96×1×1024> -> <96×50×384>

 *[Sentence] is a tensor of size <96×50×384>, where 96 is batch size, 50 is sequence (sentence) length, 384 is the word embedding size*

 The model stores weights for all language-specific encoders/decoders.
-Uses them based on the tags supplied with the batch specification.
+It uses the encoders/decoders based on the tags supplied with the batch specification.
-So far, a new model is created for every language pair.
-Gradients should be nullified after every batch (not after every language pair), so that loss/gradients are accumulated.
+So far, a new model is created anew for every language pair (this significantly slows the model model, but otherwise PyTorch throws not enough memory error.
+This needs optimization?)
+Gradients should be zeroed after every batch (not after every language pair), so that loss/gradients are accumulated.